 Baking soda...it's not just for muffins anymore!
 If you're concerned about the chemicals in your cleaners, consider the many baking soda uses you can apply to get your home sparkly clean without nasty ingredients.
 Baking soda is a non-toxic powerhouse ingredient in many DIY recipes for around your home.
-It’s an all-natural deodorizer and a mild disinfectant and abrasive, making it a great alternative to harsh chemicals.
+It’s an all-natural deodorizer, a mild disinfectant, and an abrasive, making it a great alternative to harsh chemicals.
 And since it’s also used in baking, chances are you have some in your kitchen right now!

 4 ways to use baking soda

 Here are four baking soda uses for non-toxic cleaning in place of commercial products throughout your home.
 These recipes will reduce your exposure to harmful chemicals, reduce packaging waste, and save you money.
 Give these a try — you might be pleasantly surprised at how well they work!